lkuper/dissertation/dissertation/jfp-reviews-response.md

 >     as powerful as lambda_LVish.
 Is it possible?
 I would like to think so, but
 >     perhaps I am being naive.

-Combining lambdaLVar and lambda LVish into one calculus with the simplicity of lambdaLVar and the power of lambdaLVish: having given it some serious thought, we don't think it's possible to "have our cake and eat it too" here, because the main thing that complicates the definition of lambdaLVish is the addition of handlers/quiescence, and that's also the thing that makes it more powerful than lambdaLVar.
+One calculus with the simplicity of lambdaLVar and the power of lambdaLVish would be great if it were possible.
+However, having given it some serious thought, we do not think it is possible to "have our cake and eat it too" here, because the main thing that complicates the definition of lambdaLVish is the addition of handlers/quiescence, which is also what makes lambdaLVish more powerful than lambdaLVar.

-However, in the interest of reducing duplication and shortening the ppaer, we agree the reviewer that presentation-wise, it's not necessary to go through all the steps of the (quasi-)determinism proof twice, once for lambdaLVar and once for lambdaLVish (and reviewer 2 made a similar point).
-We've therefore made section 3 significantly less repetitive.
+However, in the interest of reducing duplication and shortening the ppaer, we agree with the reviewer that presentation-wise, it's not necessary to go through all the steps of the (quasi-)determinism proof twice, once for lambdaLVar and once for lambdaLVish (and reviewer 2 made a similar point).
+We have therefore made section 3 significantly less repetitive.

-Furthermore, we've improved the presentation by adding non-idempotent update operations (rather than just least-upper-bound writes) to the original calculus, lambdaLVar.
-This makes lambdaLVar a little more complicated, but it makes for a smaller leap from lambdaLVar to lambdaLVish, and it helps illustrate that the non-idempotent update operations in lambdaLVish are not the source of its nondeterminism.
+Furthermore, and most importantly, we've improved the presentation by adding non-idempotent update operations (rather than just least-upper-bound writes) to the original calculus, lambdaLVar.
+This makes lambdaLVar slightly more complicated, but in return, it means that there is a smaller leap from lambdaLVar to lambdaLVish, and it helps illustrate that the non-idempotent update operations in lambdaLVish are *not* the source of its nondeterminism.
+It also de-emphasizes least-upper-bound writes in favor of arbitrary inflationary-commutative writes (which include, but are not limited to, least-upper-bound writes).

-lambdaLVish now just adds two new features to the language: handlers/quiescence, and freezing.
+lambdaLVish now adds only two new features to the language: handlers/quiescence, and freezing.
 We think this makes sense pedagogically, because these two features are especially useful in combination.